 Why Vykin

-As one of the first small businesses to be certified by the NSA as a trusted CSfC integrator, only Vykin has the experience, program knowledge, and partner relationships to deliver purpose-built CSfC solutions that both enable and encourage information sharing.
+As one of the first small businesses to be certified by the NSA as a trusted CSfC integrator, Vykin has the experience, program knowledge, and coalition partner relationships to deliver purpose-built CSfC solutions that both enable and encourage information sharing.
 Our legacy of supporting multinational operations for the U.S. Department of Defense (DoD) predates the institution of multinational information sharing as a DoD program.
 We offer unmatched experience in operations backed by more than 15 years of collective experience and learned lessons.
 We maintain relationships with your multinational partners and can assist with navigating the complex policies involved with establishing information sharing agreements, country clearances, and security accreditation.
 As the prime contractor for DISA’s Multinational Information Sharing (MNIS) and Mission Partner Environment (MPE) engineering support contract, we are uniquely qualified to offer CSfC solutions that not only fulfil today’s requirements but also take into account the evolution of MNIS/MPE architectures and new technology.
 Vykin, with the support of our industry partners and in concert with NSA, DISA, and the DoD, is developing and fielding the future CSfC, MNIS, and MPE architectures and components.
 If you are interested in CSfC for multinational applications, then Vykin is the logical choice.